 - Code review checklist.
 A classic code review checklist by Github, and industry standard for most code reviewers.
 Covers general, performance, security, documentation and testing aspects of the code.

 - Code Review Checklist – To Perform Effective Code Reviews.
 Here are actually two code review checklists from Surender Reddy Gutha, clean code enthusiast with expertise in Microsoft Technologies and Solutions Architecture.
 If you’re a beginner, it’s best to start with the first one, while a detailed checklist can give you a clear picture of whether or not your code corresponds to a range of standards.
 A detailed review includes such aspects as code formatting, architecture, coding best practices, object-oriented analysis, and design principles and non-functional requirements such as supportability, reusability, reliability, extensibility, security, and performance.
 These two checklists are applicable regardless of programming language you’re coding in.

 - Writing An Amazing Code Review Checklist.
-Written by James Gallagher, this guide is perfect if you want to write your own code review checklist specific to your project or team.
+Written by James Gallagher, this guide is perfect if you want to write your own code review checklist specific to your project or software development team.
 This guide will set you on the right track and help you identify and take into account every aspect of your code you deem critical for maintainability and performance of your project.